wp-plugins/buddypress-registration-groups-1/readme.txt

 Hit me up on my website and let me know.
 I only do this in my spare time, so don't expect a super quick response :)

+== Screenshots ==
+1. Screenshot of the plugin listing three groups on the new user registration page.

 == Changelog ==

 = 0.3 =